-Please contact the Office of Admissions 330-490-7181 or 330-490-7177.
-A transfer admissions counselor will be happy to send you an application and information, or you can schedule an appointment to meet with a counselor.
+Please contact the Office of Admissions 330.490.7172 or 330-490-7177.
+Our transfer admissions counselor will be happy to provide you with information, or you can schedule an appointment to meet with a counselor.
 You may also apply online.
 In addition to your application , we will need to receive official transcripts from all colleges/universities that you have attended as well as official high school transcripts.

 What are the admission requirements for transfer students?

 You are admissible to Walsh University if you have a cumulative GPA from a regionally accredited university of at least a 2.0 and are in good academic and social standing.
 Although you may have a 2.0 GPA, this does not make you eligible for all majors.
 Some areas have higher GPA standards and/or additional requirements that the admissions counselor can advise you about.

 Upon receipt of your transcripts, a transfer admissions counselor will complete an unofficial evaluation to determine which classes will meet our criteria.
 Coursework completed at another regionally accredited college or university with a grade of a "C" or better is usually accepted for transfer credit.
 Any class transferred that does not fall directly under our curriculum will be accepted as an elective and will count toward graduation requirements.

 Sciences transferring from a Community College must be a grade of "B" or higher to transfer.

 Once you are accepted and have registered for classes, you will receive an official transcript from the Office of the Registrar listing your transfer credits.

 Your GPA will not transfer to Walsh University.
 You will start fresh.
 Also, you must complete the last 32 semester hours (15 in your major) at Walsh in order to receive a degree from Walsh.

 How do I schedule my classes after I've been admitted?